eatjelly/shavit-ssj/README.md

 # shavit-ssj
-rework of alkatraz' ssj plugin
+rework of Nairdas ssj plugin that is a rework alkatraz' ssj plugin

-- New Pawn syntax
+- moved calculations out of OnPlayerRunCmd to OnPlayerRunCmdPost in order to support my auto strafer
-- Works with shavit's timer, also using the chat strings to standardise the chat colours.
+- maybe ill add more qol changes